verityj/verityj.github.io/_posts/2023-06-08-keyboard-goodness.md

 ## Further reading

-[Newer post about the Eject button assignments] - human interface device (HID) utility for modifying the regular keyboard keys as well as the consumer one shot control (OSC) keys.
+[Newer post about the Eject key assignments] - human interface device (HID) utility for modifying the regular keyboard keys as well as the consumer one shot control (OSC) keys.

 [How else to make my keyboard my own] - user key bindings.